DiltheyLab/GENTRAIN/documentation/docs/development/security_and_data_privacy.md

 ## Securing Redis

 The docker container running the redis instance is execute as non-root user.
 The redis instance is TLS encrypted and the legacy authentication method is enabled.
 In addition, the local docker IP address is bound to prevent access from other origins.
-Several commands that make the redis instance vulnerable have been deactivated.
+ACL rules were defined for vulnerable commands.

 The <a href="https://redis.io/docs/latest/operate/oss_and_stack/management/security/" target="_blank">'Redis security' guideline</a> was followed conscientiously.